MicrosoftDocs/data-api-builder-docs/data-api-builder/breaking-changes.md

 # Overview

 This article defines what constitutes a breaking change in new versions of Data API builder.
+Data API builder is currently in **Public Preview**.

 > [!IMPORTANT]
 > We may make changes without prior notice if the change is considered non-breaking, or if it is a breaking change being made to address critical product bugs or legal, security, or privacy concerns.